prometheus/prometheus/docs/configuration/recording_rules.md

 ## Recording rules

-Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their result as a new set of time series.
+Precompute frequently used or computationally expensive expressions and save the result as a new collection of time series using recording rules.
-Querying the precomputed result will then often be much faster than executing the original expression every time it is needed.
-This is especially useful for dashboards, which need to query the same expression repeatedly every time they refresh.
+In many cases, querying the precomputed result will be substantially faster than performing the original expression each time it is required.
+This is particularly handy for dashboards, which must constantly query the same expression each time they refresh.

 Recording and alerting rules exist in a rule group.
 Rules within a group are run sequentially at a regular interval, with the same evaluation time.